Liberal Arts and Science Academy

 Liberal Arts and Science Academy (LASA) is a selective public magnet high school in Austin, Texas, United States.
 Although LASA is open to all Austin residents and charges no tuition, competition for admission can be strong and is contingent on submission of an application, prior academic record, and the Cognitive Abilities Test.
-LASA is often referred to as LASA High School.
+LASA is sometimes referred to as LASA High School.

-LASA is often ranked as one of the best public schools in Texas, with a ranking of #4 by U.S. News & World Report in 2021.
+LASA is often ranked as one of the best public schools in Texas, with a ranking of #4 by U.S. News & World Report in 2023.
+To apply to LASA, applicants must live inside Austin ISD boundaries.

 History

 In 1928, the Austin City Council approved a plan to segregate the city, effectively forcing black populations to move to certain areas of the city.
 After a national movement for desegregation of public schools began, AISD announced that it would begin efforts to desegregate schools, even though the school district continued to not allow busing.
 In 1968, the U.S. Department of Justice sued AISD for not integrating schools fast enough, and after many years of litigation, school boundaries were redrawn.
 LBJ High School opened in 1974 as a product of this reorganization of the school system.
 Enrollment at LBJ steadily dropped in the years after its founding, as white parents took their kids out of public schools.
 This prompted the AISD school board to take further action.

-In an effort to stem White flight and create more diverse public schools, the LBJ Science Academy (SA) was created in 1985.
-SA classes were often shared with LBJ students.
-The SA was merged with Johnston High School's Liberal Arts Academy (LAA) in 2002, forming the Liberal Arts and Science Academy (LASA.)
+In 1985, to stem white flight and create more diverse public schools, and to address demands from the Austin business community for a more skilled workforce, the Science Academy (SA) of Austin was created as a magnet program embedded within LBJ.
+SA students took classes in math and science with each other, but classes in other subjects with their non-magnet peers.
+Following the 1997 establishment of automatic admission to state-funded universities for the top 10 percent of every Texas high school's graduating class, non-magnet students at LBJ were placed at a unique disadvantage in terms of college admissions; the solution came in 2001, when a bill sponsored by Rep. Dawnna Dukes separated SA and non-magnet students at LBJ into distinct ranked lists for the purpose of determining top 10 percent eligibility.
+The SA was merged with Johnston High School's Liberal Arts Academy (LAA) in 2002, forming the Liberal Arts and Science Academy (LASA).
 At this point, the school didn't have a distinct federal ID number, and thus was still considered a part of LBJ.
-In 2007, so that LBJ could receive a grant from the Bill and Melinda Gates Foundation and the typically lower performing students of the regular LBJ program could be granted automatic admission for the top 10 percent of students in their class, LBJ and LASA were split into separate schools.
-After the split, classes besides fine arts were no longer shared and teachers taught at either LASA or LBJ, but typically not both.
-Both schools continued to share fine arts and athletic programs until 2020.
+In 2007, so that LBJ could receive a grant from the Bill and Melinda Gates Foundation, LBJ and LASA were split into separate schools.
+After the split, classes besides fine arts were no longer shared, and teachers taught at either LASA or LBJ, but typically not at both.
+The two schools continued to share athletic programs until 2020 and fine arts programs until 2021.